MichaelCurrin/py-project-template/docs/template-notes/README.md

 #### Settings

-The `python.pythonPath` value for User settings defaults to `"python"`.
+The `python.defaultInterpreterPath` value for User settings defaults to `"python"`.

 If you use a virtual environment, use the _venv_ path in the settings file.
 This must be the full path - it will not pickup correctly inside the _venv_ if left as `"python"`.